Victoria Miro

 Introduction

-Camel and the tent times elaborates on the artist’s celebrated, ongoing ‘lamp grid’ series.
-The paintings all feature diyas – lamps traditionally made from clay that are lit during rituals, prayers, ceremonies, celebrations and during power cuts – with flames and trails of smoke together creating patterns that guide the eye around each canvas: rising as a column (Workers having a break); ascending the legs of a table (Camel and the tent times); dancing shoal-like (Journey through water marks); or delineating a series of fluid brush strokes (Harvest as a water mark).
+The works, which elaborate on the artist’s celebrated, ongoing ‘lamp grid’ series, feature diyas – lamps traditionally made from clay that are lit during rituals, prayers, ceremonies, celebrations and during power cuts – with flames and trails of smoke together creating patterns that guide the eye around each canvas: rising as a column (Workers having a break); ascending the legs of a table (Camel and the tent times); dancing shoal-like (Journey through water marks); or delineating a series of fluid brush strokes (Harvest as a water mark).
+In Harsha’s work they represent energy, forces perhaps unseen.
+As the emerging narratives pivot between aspects of work and rest, we become alerted to what is being planted or extracted, nourished or exploited – resources natural or human.

-The emerging narratives pivot between aspects of work and rest, the small yet heroic figure of the worker appearing in agricultural or industrial scenarios that springboard into larger philosophical questions.
 Workers having a break takes inspiration from the well-known 1932 photograph Lunch atop a Skyscraper, depicting ironworkers sitting on a beam of the RCA Building during the construction of the Rockefeller Center in Manhattan.
 Harsha’s diverse workforce takes its break held aloft by trails from a central column of lamps that extend into a nocturnal sky, suggesting a more mysterious interlude or escape into the nightly realm of dreams.
 The composition is echoed in the fiery A chandelier of our time, which the artist describes as ‘a chandelier studded with eternal human labour’.

 Workers in ostensibly rural settings, such as in Harvest as a water mark, inspired by a visit to a paddy field, find themselves in the company of suited middlemen counting money, or birds feeding on insects and cows grazing, indicative of other ecosystems.
 This theme is picked up in Again, and again, and again where stooped rice field workers and ascending flames are counterpoints in a composition of rhythmic insistence.
+The title, as suggested by Watson, ‘might also refer to the quality of tenacity on display.
+How people throughout history have persevered.
+In spite of an inauspicious cosmic alignment, in the face of fire, famine, flood and war, always reconstructing, like ants whose nest has been poked with a stick.
+Demonstrating the centrality of human labour throughout history.’

 Image: NS Harsha, A chandelier of our time (detail), 2023